 - 4.1.1 A qualitative assessment on the air ventilation performance of the Proposed Development has been carried out. - 4.1.2 According to the findings of this Tsuen Wan West-EE, the annual wind of the study area is mainly from east to northeast.
 The summer wind is mainly coming from the east, southeast and south directions.
-With RAMS data considered in addition, it is identified that the annual prevailing wind comes from NNE, NE, ENE, E, ESE and SE directions, while the summer prevailing wind comes from E, ENE, ESE, SE, SSE and S directions. - 4.1.3 After considering the potential air ventilation impacts of the Application Site, the layout of the Proposed Development has incorporated good design measures to enhance its air ventilation performance.
-Taking into consideration of the existing topography, the location of the existing built areas and provision of mitigation measures, it is considered that the Proposed Development should not have significant adverse impact on the surrounding environment. - 4.1.4 The Proposed Scheme has incorporated mitigation measures such as building setbacks (at least 3m from northern boundary, about 4.5m from east/west boundaries, more than 9m from southern boundary at lower portion), higher portion design to vacate southwest part of the development for wind penetration (especially southeasterly wind) and permeable opening on western side at G/F. Therefore, with the proposed design measures in place, the Proposed Scheme would unlikely impose significant impact on the surrounding sites from air ventilation perspective.
+With RAMS and HKO data considered in addition, it is identified that the annual prevailing wind comes from NNE, NE, ENE, E, ESE and SE directions, while the summer prevailing wind comes from E, ENE, ESE, SE, SSE and S directions. - 4.1.3 As limited by various constraints when RCHE is to be incorporated, larger building footprint cannot be avoided so that fewer building setback can be allowed under the Proposed Scheme, when compared to the Baseline Scheme.
+Therefore, increased building blockage is anticipated.
+After considering the potential air ventilation impacts of the Application Site, the layout of the Proposed Development has incorporated good design measures to minimise its air ventilation impact.
+Taking into consideration of the existing topography, the location of the existing built areas and provision of mitigation measures, it is considered that the Proposed Development should not have significant adverse air ventilation impact on the surrounding environment. - 4.1.4 The Proposed Scheme has incorporated mitigation measures such as building setbacks (at least 3m from northern boundary, about 4.5m from east/west boundaries, more than 9m from southern boundary at lower level (G/F to 2/F)), higher portion (above 9/F) design to vacate southwest corner of the development for wind penetration (especially southeasterly wind) and permeable opening on western side at G/F. Therefore, with the proposed design measures in place, the Proposed Scheme would unlikely impose significant adverse impact on the surrounding sites from air ventilation perspective.